starmessage/cpcc/README.md

 **Designed for ease of use:**

 - Simply include the needed files in your project.
-  Links statically with your program.
-  No need to build them as a separate library (release + debug) and then link it with your code
+  No need to build the classes as a separate libraries (release + debug version) and then link the library with your code
-- Self test routines on each unit.
+- Self test routines on most units.
-- Implemented in header-only files whenever possible
+- Implemented in header-only files whenever possible.

 **Operating system compatibility:**